PART 1 - CONTEXT AND PURPOSE

 - A guide to your employee engagement landscape and the drivers of engagement and disengagement, including a review of how you can maximise the benefits and mitigate the risks.

-- How to enhance your approach and become an exceptionally engaging manager by monitoring employee engagement, driving engagement into and out of surveys, and encouraging your team to manage their own engagement.
+- How to enhance your approach and become an exceptionally engaging manager by monitoring employee engagement and encouraging your team to manage their own engagement.

 - A guide to taking action and making change happen.